zamansheikh/nu_result/PLAYSTORE_SUBMISSION.md

 ### 🔐 Privacy & Security

-**Complete Data Protection**
+**100% Static App with Zero Data Collection**
+• Completely static app - no data collection or transmission
-• All data stored locally on your device using SharedPreferences
+• All calculations happen locally on your device
+• PDF generation performed entirely offline
+• No internet required - complete offline functionality
-• No personal information transmitted to external servers
+• No personal information stored or shared
-• No ads, no tracking, no unnecessary permissions
+• No ads, no tracking, no user profiling
-• Open-source transparency for community trust
-• GDPR compliant with user data protection
+• Privacy-first design principles

 ### 🚀 Technical Excellence